 Some of the Archire family moved to Ireland, but this topic is not covered in this excerpt.

-Migration of the Archire family to the New World and Oceana
+Migration of the Archire family

 To escape the uncertainty of the political and religious uncertainty found in England, many English families boarded ships at great expense to sail for the colonies held by Britain.
 The passages were expensive, though, and the boats were unsafe, overcrowded, and ridden with disease.
 Those who were hardy and lucky enough to make the passage intact were rewarded with land, opportunity, and social environment less prone to religious and political persecution.
 Many of these families went on to be important contributors to the young nations of Canada and the United States where they settled.
 Archires were some of the first of the immigrants to arrive in North America: Samuel Archer who settled in Salem, Massachusetts, in 1630; just ten years after the "Mayflower."
 He was appointed Marshall in 1650.
 Henry Archer was another settler in Roxbury, Massachusetts in 1639.